WHaverals/IntroDH-Fall2024/_modules/week-08.md

   - [Juola, Patrick.
 “Rowling and ‘Galbraith’: An Authorial Analysis.”](https://languagelog.ldc.upenn.edu/nll/?p=5315) _Language Log_, 2013.
   - [McNamara, Mary.
 “Commentary: Here’s an Idea: Maybe If We All Stop Talking about J.K.
 Rowling, She’ll Just Go Away.”](https://www.latimes.com/entertainment-arts/story/2023-02-21/jk-rowling-witch-trials-podcast-transphobia-commentary) _Los Angeles Times_, 21 Feb.
 2023.
   - [Dederer, Claire.
 “Chapter 3.
 The Fan.” _Monsters.
 A Fan’s Dilemma_](https://app.perusall.com/courses/intro-to-digital-humanities-fall-2024/dederer_2023_chapter-3), Alfred A. Knopf, 2023.

-    <small>&rarr; Perusall annotations not required for the readings on Rowling.</small>

   - **Post your reflection in the** <a href="https://introtodh-fall2024.slack.com/archives/C07JYA7QTM0" style="color: #ee6374;">**#reflections** </a>**channel on Slack** <a style="color: #ee6374;">**no later than 11:59PM on the day before our class.**</a>

 </div>